rehierl/abstract-properties/16-x-tree-encodings/16-4-enc-trace-ends/1-1-in-pre-order.md

 9  2  7  4  7  6  7  9  9 - lst, node.lst
 ```

-Note that the index associated with a node marks the index of the last node of
+Note that the index associated with a node marks the index of the last node
-the node's pre-order trace.
-Because of that, the sequence of end indexes `end`
+of the node's pre-order trace.
+Hence, **the sequence of end indexes** `end`
-is referred to as **the sequence of last indexes** `lst` in the context of a
+will be referred to as **the sequence of last indexes** `lst` in the context
-pre-order tree traversal.
+of a pre-order tree traversal.

-Note that the values of the last node indexes are either self-references or
+Note that the values of the last node indexes are either self-references (e.g.
-forward-oriented references.
+node `b`) or forward-oriented references (e.g. node `c`).
+Furthermore, each
+pair of first-index and last-index matches the semantics of a pair of start-tag
+and end-tag.

 <!-- ======================================================================= -->
 ## encoding